josenbach/ML_Diabetes/README.md

 ## Communication protocols

-We will meet asynchronosly via Slack and Zoom together when needed.
+We will meet asynchronously via Slack and Zoom together when needed.

 ## List of Medicines for Reference
 Unspecified Type